 Most Of Your Bad Habits Are Caused By Stress And Boredom

-Our brains are hardwired to crave things that feed it dopamine, the feel-good chemical.
-Alcohol, nicotine, even bad food or sugar can all do this and once it becomes a part of your habit loop, your brain is resistant to letting it go.
-(Perhaps an understatement).
+Our brains are hardwired to crave things that feed us dopamine, the feel-good chemical.
+Alcohol, nicotine, and even bad food can all do this.
+Once it becomes a part of your habit loop, your brain is resistant to letting it go.

-Even though going for a run has the potential to create the same dopamine rush, your brain isn’t going to automatically say, “Oh this is fine, too.”
+Even though going for a run has the potential to boost dopamine levels naturally, your brain isn’t going to automatically say, “Oh, this is fine, too.”

-Eliminate As Many Triggers As Possible
+1. Eliminate As Many Triggers As Possible.

 There’s a popular saying in the recovery world, “If you don’t want a haircut, don’t go to a barbershop.”
 Avoid people, places, and things (where possible) that trigger your bad habit.

-Change Your Tribe
+2. Change Your Tribe.

 You aren’t going to replace your bad habit while hanging around people who still engage in it.
 You just aren’t.
 Get that out of your head now.

-Visualize Yourself Succeeding
+3. Visualize Yourself Succeeding.

 There is great power in allowing yourself some mental space to picture yourself as this new, improved person who no longer has this awful habit.

 It might seem cheesy, but it’s a hell of a lot more useful than the emotional mosh pit currently banging around in there.

-Embrace The Power of BUT
+4. Embrace The Power of “BUT.”

 Instead of beating yourself up and letting that voice completely take over, Clear recommends using “but” statements.

-“I might crave alcohol all the time right now, but there will be a day when I don’t anymore and I will be happy if I just keep pushing through.”
+“I might crave alcohol all the time right now, but there will be a day when I don’t anymore, and I will be happy if I just keep pushing through.”